---

 Scale horizontally by manually increasing the number of replicas for a service in the service settings.
 Increasing the number of replicas on a service will create multiple instances of the service deployment.

-plan, each of your replicas can utilize up to 32 vCPU and 32GB of memory, for example, if you had 2 replicas, your service would be able to utilize up to 64 vCPU and 64GB of memory split between the 2 replicas.
+Each replica has access to the full resources allocated by your plan.
+For instance, with the `Pro` plan, each of your replicas can utilize up to 24 vCPU and 24GB of memory, for example, if you had 2 replicas, your service would be able to utilize up to 48 vCPU and 48GB of memory split between the 2 replicas.

-Multi-region replicas
+#### Multi-region replicas

 Multi-region replicas are exactly as advertised -- horizontally scaled replicas that are located in different geographic regions.